Waste Makes Haste: Bounded Time Protocols for Envy-Free Cake Cutting with Free Disposal: Connected pieces and 4 agents

 \begin{framed} Alice:\equalize(5) \dirtree{ .1 One of: . .2 Bob:\equalize(2); Carl:\equalize(2); Dana:\equalize(2) . .2 Bob:\equalize(2); Carl:\equalize(3); Dana:\equalize(2) . .2 Bob:\equalize(3); Carl:\equalize(2); Dana:\equalize(2) . .2 Bob:\equalize(3); Carl:\equalize(3); Dana:\equalize(2) . .2 Bob:\equalize(4); Carl:\equalize(2); Dana:\equalize(2) . .2 Bob:\equalize(4); Carl:\equalize(3); Dana:\equalize(2) . .2 [and similarly for the other 5 permutations of Bob, Carl, Dana] . } \end{framed}

-We checked this possibility using our SageMath program, but the posets did not become cyclic - we found a specific combination of preferences in which all these branches fail to produce a saturated matching.\footnote{One such case is when Bob's preference order is $1\preceq 2\preceq 3\preceq 4\preceq 5$, Carl's order is also $1\preceq 2\preceq 3\preceq 4\preceq 5$ while Dana's order is $1\preceq 3\preceq 2\preceq 4\preceq 5$.
-See http://github.com/erelsgl/envy-free for the source code and proof.} This means that new techniques may be needed to advance from 4 to 5 agents. \end{remark}
+We checked this possibility using our SageMath program, but found a specific combination of preferences in which all these branches fail to produce a saturated matching.\footnote{One such case is when Bob's preference order is $1\preceq 2\preceq 3\preceq 4\preceq 5$, Carl's order is also $1\preceq 2\preceq 3\preceq 4\preceq 5$ while Dana's order is $1\preceq 3\preceq 2\preceq 4\preceq 5$.
+See http://github.com/erelsgl/envy-free for the source code and proof.} \end{remark}